Skip to main content

 Example:

-yarn start deposits w deposit-to-beacon-chain '[{
+yarn start deposits w top-up-existing-validators '[{

 "amount": "31000000000",